Colour & Typography

 Scher's work reminds us that typography isn't just about communicating information.
 It's about creating experiences.

-🎭 Thought Experiment: What would it look like if your life was a typographic map?
+🎭 Thought Experiment: What would it look like if your life were a typographic map?
 What words would be most prominent?
 Smallest?
 Most colourful?

 4. Stefan Sagmeister: The Provocateur